parv-jain/redis-traffic-monitor/README.md

 kubectl port-forward -n grafana service/grafana 3000:3000
 ```
 - This creates an grafana Namespace, Service, and Deployment.
 A PersistentVolumeClaim is also created to store data written to grafana.
+- Ensure the Pod is running: `kubectl get pods -n grafana`
+- Ensure the Service is available: `kubectl describe service -n grafana grafana`
+- Forward port 3000 from inside the cluster to localhost:
+`kubectl port-forward -n grafana service/grafana 3000:80`

 ### Setting up influx db:
 ```